Disclosure: This article is written for informational purposes only and should not be construed as financial or any other type of professional advice.

-I saved in another type of college-savings account (Coverdell ESA) but also had education-related restrictions.
-Naturally, I would want to avoid paying taxes and penalties if legally possible.
-There are ways to use money in a 529 Plan if a child doesn't go to college after high school.
+I saved in another type of college-savings account (Coverdell ESA), which had similar education-related restrictions.
+Naturally, I wanted to avoid paying taxes and penalties if legally possible.
+There are ways to use money in a 529 Plan if a child doesn’t go to college after high school.
 For example, I could:

 - Son, daughter, stepchild, foster child, adopted child, or a descendant of any of them

 - Father or mother or ancestor of either

 - Son or daughter of a brother or sister

 - Brother or sister of father or mother

 - Son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law

 - The spouse of any individual listed above

 So, if I felt generous, I could fund the education of an in-law, nephew, or first cousin by changing the 529 Plan beneficiary.

 Recent legislation allows the use of 529 plan funds for school tuition prior to college.